akauppi/firebase-jest-testing/Writing tests.md

 await expect( eventually( _ => shadow.get("abc") ) ).resolves.toContainObject(william);
 ```

-The approach we've taken in `sample/test-fns/userInfo.test.js` is that there's a `shadow` object that tracks changes to the target collection, and the test tracks changes to the object.
+The approach taken in `sample/test-fns/userInfo.test.js` is that there's a `shadow` object that tracks changes to the target collection, and the test tracks changes to the object.

 This is just one way.
 You can code your tests like this, or differently, but `eventually` should still be useful.

+>Note: The `dbUnlimited` is the same as a `firebase-admin` Firestore handle.

 ### No `never`

-We tried to make a `never` to complement `eventually`, but this turned out difficult, with Jest.
+We tried to make a `never` to complement `eventually`, but this turned out difficult, with Jest 26.

-Instead, the approach for now is this:
+Instead, the recommended approach (for now) is:

 ```
 await sleep(200).then( _ => expect( shadow.keys() ).not.toContain("xyz") );